DRAGKILLS/Download-DaVinci-Resolve-16/README.md

 im bad at html and css

-It only work in desktop mode if you on android
+if you on android you will see the website bad

 Link: https://dragkills.github.io/Download-DaVinci-Resolve-16/